 Use of Unit Standards

-Over time, skill standards will replace unit standards as the core components of vocational programmes.
-NZQA will consult on the proposed structure of these standards once WDCs have been established.
+Over time, Skill Standards will replace Unit Standards as the core components of vocational programmes of learning.
+NZQA is planning to consult on the proposed structure of these standards.

 Vocational Entrance Award

 As part of the NCEA Change Programme, the Ministry is developing a Vocational Entrance Award (name provisional) to help strengthen pathways into a variety of industries.

 This Award will signal that a learner has undertaken initial learning valued by industry, employers and tertiary education organisations (TEOs), and is ready to transition into higher level vocational education such as an apprenticeship.